-The use of aircraft owned, rented, or operated by a traveler on Institute business is strongly discouraged.
-If it is determined that the use of this type of aircraft is advantageous to the Institute, an explanation must be noted in the comments section of the expense report.
-The use of private aircraft is subject to prior approval by the Dean, Director, or Department Head and must be specifically noted on the Travel Authorization Form.
-In the comments section of the Employee Travel Expense Report the employee should add the following comment "traveled by private aircraft; registration number NXXXX; mileage calculated from the official highway map".
+The use of aircraft owned, rented, or operated by a traveler on Georgia Tech business is strongly discouraged.
+If it is determined that the use of this type of aircraft is advantageous to Georgia Tech, an explanation must be noted in the comments section of the expense report.
+The use of private aircraft is subject to prior approval by the Dean, Director, or Department Head and must be specifically noted on the spend authorization.
+In the comments section of the Employee Travel Expense Report the employee should add the following comment "traveled by private aircraft" and provide the registration number of the aircraft and mileage as calculated from U.S. Department of Transportation website.

 Transportation expenses for the use of private aircraft will be at the mileage reimbursement rate determined by the U. S General Services Administration (GSA).
-Mileage rates are only changed upon notification from the State Accounting Office/Office of Planning and Budgets.
+Mileage rates are only changed upon notification from the State Accounting Office.
 New rates are not applied based solely on GSA updates.